10 Jun 2020

 On the other shoreline of Skull Creek lays Pinckney Island, and the Pinckney Island Wildlife Refuge.
 It attracts thousands of migratory birds annually [but not nearly as many people], and also provides a nesting habitat for wading birds such as ibis, egrets, and herons.
 Adding to this eye-catching wildlife soiree are alligators, bobcats, butterflies, salt marshes with a mosaic of snaking water channels, and a maritime forest full of moss-draped live oaks and palmetto trees.

 One-of-a-kind vacation homes from a one-of-a-kind property management firm on a one-of-a-kind island.

 Whether you’re a first-time visitor or have come to Hilton Head for years each of us at The Vacation Company can’t wait to welcome you to our beautiful island.
 Our team has over 150 years of combined experience.
-Reach out today to one of our Hilton Head Island getaway specialists, and they’ll help you choose from a portfolio of almost 400 exclusive island homes.
+Reach out today to one of our Hilton Head Island getaway specialists, and they’ll help you choose from a portfolio of nearly 400 exclusive island vacation rentals.
 From breathtaking oceanfront estates to well-appointed golf course villas, at the Vacation Company we bring you only the best Hilton Head Island has to offer.